vega/altair/doc/user_guide/marks/bar.rst

 Bar Chart with a Temporal Axis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While the ``bar`` mark typically uses the x and y channels to encode a pair of discrete and continuous fields, it can also be used with continuous fields on both channels.
-For example, given a bar chart with a temporal field on x, we can see that the x-scale is a continuous scale.
+While the ``bar`` mark typically uses the ``x`` and ``y`` channels to encode a pair of discrete and continuous fields, it can also be used with continuous fields on both channels.
+For example, given a bar chart with a temporal field on ``x``, we can see that the x-scale is a continuous scale.
 By default, the size of bars on continuous scales will be set based on the ``continuousBandSize`` config.

 .. altair-plot::
     import altair as alt